Post-Quantum Hybrid Digital Signatures with Hardware-Support for Digital Twins: Introduction

 \textbf{Other/Complementary Related Work.}

-$\bullet$ {\em Secure Hardware-Assisted Primitives}: Another line of research exploits the availability of trusted execution environments in modern architectures to achieve higher cryptographic functionalities: (i) It is possible to emulate asymmetric cryptosystems from post-quantum symmetric-key schemes (e.g., MACs) with a secure enclave (e.g., Intel Software Guard (SGX) ~\cite{intelsgx}).
-While efficient and PQ-secure, such approaches require each party to have a local secure enclave (e.g., SCB~\cite{ouyang2021scb}), which is not practical for resource-constrained devices that represent a major part of DTs.
-Moreover, they provide restricted public verifiability (only SGX-enabled devices) and lack non-repudiation (due to shared symmetric keys), which is a critical need for numerous real-life applications. (ii) Initially formalized by IRON~\cite{fisch2017iron}, and followed by many others (e.g., IBBE-SGX \cite{contiu2018ibbe}), it is possible to build a generic functional encryption framework based on secure enclaves.
-Alternatively, a post-quantum EPID \cite{boneh2019post} proposes a group signature that achieves anonymous signing by using secure enclaves on the signer side.
-However, the vast majority of these works require secure enclaves on the senders, which is not feasible for use-case scenarios.
-Moreover, they focus on privacy enhancement, which is orthogonal to our work.
+$\bullet$ {\em Secure Hardware-Assisted Primitives}: Another line of research exploits the availability of trusted execution environments in modern architectures to achieve higher cryptographic functionalities.
+For instance, it is possible to emulate asymmetric cryptosystems from symmetric-key algorithms (e.g., MACs) with a secure enclave (e.g., Intel Software Guard (SGX) ~\cite{el2022benchmarking}).
+While efficient and foreseen to be PQ-secure, it requires each party to have a local secure enclave (e.g., SCB~\cite{ouyang2021scb}), which is not practical for low-end devices that represent a major part of DTs.
+Moreover, they provide restricted public verifiability (only SGX-enabled devices) and lack non-repudiation (due to shared symmetric keys), which is a critical need for numerous real-life applications.